supkhp/Sweet-Potato-Breeding/README.md

 Sweet-potato-Breeding
 =====================

-This is a data repository produced by sweet potato breeding for SPVD
+This repository stores data related to  sweet potato breeding